ELEKTRONN/ELEKTRONN/doc/index.rst

 Welcome to the ELEKTRONN documentation!
 =======================================

 ELEKTRONN is a highly configurable toolkit for training 3D/2D CNNs and general Neural Networks.

-It is written in Python and based on `theano <http://deeplearning.net/software/theano>`_ and therefore benefits from fast GPU implementations.
+It is written in Python 2 and based on `theano <http://deeplearning.net/software/theano>`_, which allows CUDA-enabled GPUs to significantly accelerate the pipeline.
-This toolkit was created by Marius Killinger and Gregor Urban at the `Max Planck Institute For Medical Research <http://www.mpimf-heidelberg.mpg.de/en>`_ to solve connectomics tasks (see the `paper <???>`_).

 The package includes a sophisticated training pipeline designed for classification/localisation tasks on 3D/2D images.
-Additionally the toolkit offers training routines for tasks on non-image data.
+Additionally, the toolkit offers training routines for tasks on non-image data.

+ELEKTRONN was created by Marius Killinger and Gregor Urban at the `Max Planck Institute For Medical Research <http://www.mpimf-heidelberg.mpg.de/en>`_ to solve connectomics tasks.

 The design goals of ELEKTRONN are twofold:

  * We want to provide an entry point for researchers new to machine learning.
-Users just need to pre-process their data in the right format, and they can use our ready-made modular pipeline to configure fast CNNs featuring the latest techniques.
+Users only need to pre-process their data in the right format, and can then use our ready-made pipeline to configure fast CNNs featuring the latest techniques.
 There is no need for diving into any actual code.
  * At the same time we want give people the flexibility to create their own Neural Networks by reusing and customising the building blocks of our implementation.
 To leverage the full flexibility of ELEKTRONN modifying the pipeline is encouraged.

 ..
 TODO put some nice pictures etc. here